arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Database Migration Service (DMS).md

 - Migrate entire **databases** from on-premises to AWS cloud
 -   The source database remains available during migration
 - **Continuous Data Replication** using **CDC (change data capture)**
 - Requires **EC2 instance running the DMS software** to perform the replication tasks.
 If the amount of data is large, use a large instance.
-If multi-AZ is enabled, need multiple instances different AZs.
+If multi-AZ is enabled, need an instance in each AZ.
 - Most resource-efficient way with least development and no management, to continuously replicate data to [[Redshift]] for analytics (first moves data to an S3 bucket and then to Redshift)

 > DMS supports S3 as the source and **Kinesis** as the target, so data stored in an S3 bucket can be streamed to Kinesis.
 This also supports CDC to stream new data that is put in the S3 bucket.